chromium/chromium/ios/tools/documents_statistics_viewer/README.md

 To generate a report, enable the switch within the system Settings app.
 `Settings > Chrome Canary > Experimental Settings > Dump Sandbox File Statistics to Documents` then re-launch Chrome.
-A report will be placed within the Application's Documents directory inside the `sandboxFileStats` directory.
+Wait at least 30 seconds with Chrome in the foreground while the report is created.
+Once complete, it will be placed within the Application's Documents directory inside the `sandboxFileStats` directory.

 NOTE: This option is intentionally NOT generally available on Stable.
 It requires a build with the `ios_enable_sandbox_dump` arg enabled, which is